 Enjoy a day’s Bridge plus:

 Coffee on arrival and two-course lunch with wine for just £12.50 per person.
-All for a great cause.
+All proceeds will help support our work.

 For more information, and to book your place, email Robrainbow5@gmail.com